Activists, residents hold peaceful, unofficial event in Market Street Park to mark Aug. 12

 Clergy led the event off with a prayer circle and people brought coolers, chairs and tents as organizers asked attendees to not take photos or videos without consent and to wear masks and maintain social distancing standards.
 Speakers shared personal experiences and talked about the history of the Lee statue and racism in Charlottesville.

-Among the speakers was Susan Bro who said her daughter, Heather Heyer, showed up three years ago to highlight police violence against Black people.
+Among the speakers was Susan Bro, who said her daughter, Heather Heyer, showed up three years ago to fight for equal treatment of all people.

-Heyer was killed in a car attack after the Unite the Rally was broken up by police after it led to violence between white supremacists and counter-protesters.
+Heyer was killed in a car attack after the Unite the Rally was broken up by police when it devolved into violence between white supremacists and counter-protesters.
 The attack injured more than 30 other counter-demonstrators.

+"The only thing my daughter did was show up to walk," Bro said.
+"She was a random murder in an act of terror."

 Bro, standing in front of the Lee statue, called for systemic change across the nation and for justice for those killed by police across the country, including George Floyd, Breonna Taylor and others.